Rafhael-Josino/Hash-Game/README.md

 ## TO DO

-- Fix restart function to work with JSON files
 - Separete the act of create a player from start a new game (a existing game is loaded together with its host)
 - Make the first player of a match random
 - Test a data bank.
 This solution can be tested in another branch